GopherSlayer425/GopherSlayer425/README.md

 - 😄 Pronouns: He/Him

 - ⚡ Fun fact: I thought I wanted to be a software developer until I tried coding in community college.
-After getting a degree in mathematics and working with data in my career, I am just now learning that I really do ennjoy coding.
+After getting a degree in mathematics and working with data in my career, I am just now learning that I really do enjoy coding.

 <!---
 GopherSlayer425/GopherSlayer425 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.